Lee Hendrie: Media career

+In 2019 and 2020, Hendrie featured in both seasons of ITV show Harry's Heroes, which featured former football manager Harry Redknapp attempting get a squad of former England international footballers back fit and healthy for a game against Germany legends.
+Hendrie gained extra praise for opening up on his struggles with mental health.

+For Season Two of the Apple TV series Ted Lasso, assistant director Sophie Worger hired former professional player Kasali Casal to manage the soccer choreography.
+Casal enlisted a team of former professional players to play for the opposition teams facing AFC Richmond during game scenes, these included Hendrie and fellow former Premier League players and Jay Bothroyd, Jermaine Pennant and George Elokobi.

 Personal life

 Lee Hendrie is the son of Scottish former professional footballer Paul Hendrie.
 Paul Hendrie moved to England in March 1972 to join Birmingham City.
 Hendrie was born in Birmingham on 18 May 1977.
 His younger brother, Stuart Hendrie, is also a footballer, who played alongside him at Daventry Town.
 Hendrie is the cousin of another Scottish professional footballer, John Hendrie.

 On 27 January 2012, Hendrie was declared bankrupt by Her Majesty's Revenue and Customs at the High Court.
 During this time, Hendrie twice tried to take his own life.

 Aside from his playing career Hendrie is also a director of FootieBugs, a sister company of YogaBugs, which provides football-based activities and events for children aged 2 to 7.